Love Finds Andy Hardy: Production

 Production of Love Finds Andy Hardy took place at MGM from mid-May to mid-June 1938.
 The film placed ninth in Film Daily's annual poll of the top films of 1938.
 Mickey Rooney began to receive "star billing" in subsequent films due to his success in the film, which he worked on simultaneously with Boys Town, released the same year.

 Reception

+Critical

+Picturegoer’s Lionel Collier wrote that the film was an example of the "simple, unsophisticated stories" that were "finding favour again."
+He commented on the performances, writing, "Lewis Stone is dignified, and natural, and Fay Holden pleasing as his wife.
+Most of the limelight is held by Mickey Rooney, who, in spite of prodigious mugging, succeeds in being really funny.
+He once said that he wanted to be another Wallace Beery; in his acting here he seems to be laying the foundation for it.
+The girls in question are neatly played by Judy Garland, who also sings swing music, with all the necessary vociferation required for that form of vocal exercise, Lana Turner and Ann Rutherford."